-Our woodworking pros explore this topic to guide you on using Danish oil on cherry wood and help you make the best course of action.
+As a woodworking pro, I already explored this topic, so let me guide you on using Danish oil on cherry wood to help you make the best course of action.

 About Danish Oil And Its Benefits